eldesh/iter-zig/README.md

 These functions are almost same to [functions on Iterator trait of Rust](https://doc.rust-lang.org/std/iter/trait.Iterator.html) except for experimental api.

-#### Lazy style iterator
+#### Adaptor style iterator

 Some functions above return an iterator from the iterator itself.
-For that case, the functions are implemented in lazy style.
+For that case, the functions are implemented in adaptor style.
 For example, the `map` function returns a new iterator object `Map` rather than apply a function to each elements from the iterator.

 ```zig